A guide to the teams, players and coaches in the Final Four

 THE TEAMS

 Villanova.
-The Wildcats shoot 3-pointers like no other, play suffocating defense and have that look — the one they had winning a national title two years ago.
+The Wildcats shoot 3s like no other, play suffocating defense and have that look — the one they had winning a national title two years ago.

 Michigan.
 Stingy D or raining 3s, these scrappy Wolverines find ways to win.

-Note: This story has been corrected to show that LSU was the 11-seed that made the Final Four in 1986, not Louisville, which beat LSU in the Final Four and won the national title.